Management approaches in the field of smart

 Abstract

-Shipping industries in ports, as one of the strategic industries, have performed an important role in the optimized management of the transportation business in a country.in particular on country's economy.
-The future status of port’s business management can be seen in planning , access to new ...
+Shipping industries in ports, as one of the main and strategic industries, have always performed an important role in the optimized management of the transportation business in a country.
+Moreover, it has an impact on the country's economy.
+The future status of port’s business management can be ...

 Read More